unexist/blog/_drafts/orchestration-with-nomad.md

     consul      1        1       1        0          2022-07-20T12:25:34+02:00
 ```

-After a few seconds [Consul][] is ready and we can have a look at its web-interface at
+After a few seconds [Consul][6] is ready and we can have a look at its web-interface at
 <http://localhost:8500>:

 ![image](/assets/images/nomad/consul_services_nomad.png)

-The service tab shows all currently registered services and we can already see that [Nomad][] and
+The service tab shows all currently registered services and we can already see that [Nomad][30] and
-[Consul][] are automatically registered and listed.
+[Consul][6] are automatically registered and listed.

-In order for our services to appear, we need to add the [service][] stanza to our example:
+In order for our services to appear, we need to add the [service][39] stanza to our example:

 ###### **HCL**
 ```hcl